Googong: Googfest

 Googfest is a regional music festival hosted by the developers of Googong, Peet Limited and Mirvac.
-The festival was launched in 2015 and has previously featured music acts including Dami Im, SAFIA, Sneaky Sound System, and The Aston Shuffle attracting more than 10,000 people each year.
+The festival was launched in 2015 and has previously featured music acts including Dami Im, SAFIA, Sneaky Sound System, The Aston Shuffle, Joe Camilleri and The Black Sorrows, and Travis Collins attracting more than 10,000 people each year.

-Boogong

-Boogong is Googong’s annual Halloween festival.
-The event features circus acts and other forms of entertainment for the community and attracts up to 10,000 people each year.
-It is also hosted by Googong's developers, Peet Limited and Mirvac.

 Rural Fire Service Open Day

 The Googong Rural Fire Service Open Day offers members of the community the chance to meet local crew from the Jerrabomberra Creek Rural Fire Brigade and the Queanbeyan Fire and Rescue service to discuss fire safety in the region and at home.
-The open day also features local landcare, sports groups and wildlife careers and is hosted by Googong's developers, Peet Limited and Mirvac.
+The open day also features local Landcare, sports groups and wildlife careers and is hosted by Googong's developers, Peet Limited and Mirvac.

 KiteFest

-KiteFest is Googong’s annual kite festival which is held on Father’s Day at Rockley Oval.
-The event often features notable kite enthusiasts as well as onsite entertainment.
+KiteFest is Googong’s annual kite festival which is held at Rockley Oval on Father’s Day.
+The event often features notable kite enthusiasts as well as on-site entertainment.